IAR 99: Development

 In 1996 the upgrade program of the IAR 99 was revived with the need for a lead-in trainer for the newly upgraded MiG-21 Lancer.
 The Israeli company Elbit was chosen as an integrator.
 The avionics package is compatible with 5th generation fighter systems and it is inspired by the MiG-21 Lancer upgrade but adapted to IAR 99 needs.
 The first upgraded IAR 99 was the 18th production aircraft (number 718), which performed its first flight on 22 May 1997.
 The upgraded IAR 99 was displayed at Paris in 1997 and Farnborough in 1998.

 On 6 August 1998, the Romanian Government approved the introduction into series production of the upgrade program for 24 IAR-99 Șoim out of which 4 were supposed to be delivered by 2001.
 The Romanian Ministry of National Defence signs a contract for those 24 aircraft on 20 April 2000, reducing that number to 12 on 14 December 2000.
-Only seven of these are to be new-built (numbers 719-725), and five upgraded from existing IAR 99 (numbers 709, 711, 712, 713, 717).
+Only seven of these are to be new-built (numbers 719–725), and five upgraded from existing IAR 99 (numbers 709, 711, 712, 713, 717).
 These were delivered between 2003 and 2008, gradually replacing the L-39 Albatros' in service with the Romanian Air Force's training school.

 Thus, the Romanian Air Force will have 12 IAR 99 C Șoim (upgraded) and 11 IAR 99 Standard, with 7003 remaining with Avioane Craiova SA as demonstrator aircraft.

 In 2015, a consortium composed of Avioane Craiova, INCAS and CCIZ announced that an enhanced version of the IAR 99 called IAR 99 TD is under development.
-A single airframe will be built with a new avionics suite, a engine and radar.
+A single airframe will be built with a new avionics suite, an engine and radar.
 The Leonardo Vixen 500E radar was chosen and requires lengthening the nose by 900mm.
 A new engine which supports computer control is required to replace the 1951 designed Rolls-Royce Viper.
 This in turn will need a twice as big air intake.
 A prototype is expected to be completed by 2022.

 In December 2020, Elbit Systems announced they were awarded the contract to upgrade the remaining 10 IAR 99 Standard airframes in service with the Romanian Air Force.
+The upgrade, done by Avioane Craiova, was to be finished by 2024.
+However, due to several delays, the first aircraft was modernized in December 2023.